Table of Contents

 Among the animal rescue supporters community, there are many sensitive, empathic people who have talents for such things as poem writing.
 With this fundraiser, people pay to enter a competition to win a prize where they write a poem on a certain topic related to animal cruelty or animal rescue.
 You may set the topic for the poem as, for instance, pet abandonment.

 As with all the other fundraising ideas, set the donation people should pay to enter (usually £1), and the proceeds go to help organisations who save animals from cruelty.
-The prize is expected to be worth more than the cost of entering in order to attract people.
+The prize is expected to be worth more than the cost of entering to attract people.

 These poems can really touch peoples hearts when they get shared on the internet, so as well as having raised funds to help animals in need, they can do good by spreading awareness.